 'Who', 'whose' and 'that' can be used for people.
 'Which' 'whose' and 'that' can be used for things.

-Browse the following links to other content related to the term 'Defining Relative Clauses' from the 'General' vocabulary category:
+Browse the following links to other content related to the term 'Defining Relative Clauses' from the 'General' grammar category: